Anant-Goel2006/Neural-Network-Tool-Box/README.md

 - `data/.gitkeep` and `models/.gitkeep` — placeholders so folders appear in git
 - `.gitignore` — common ignores including model and data artifacts

-Next suggestions

-- Automatically save the trained model from `app.py` using `model_utils.save_model()`
-- Add unit tests and a small example notebook